 CONS: activator replacement.

 A table-top machine with a snazzy, futuristic appearance.
 You turn on the lights, place your face within close proximity to the machine, and wait for 10 to 15 minutes while the light takes effect.
-This machine contains the standard blue and red colours, but also green, orange, yellow and cyan, with the light covering a wide spectrum.
+This machine contains the standard blue colour, but also red and yellow for lowering acne inflammation.

-The first thing that stands out about Project E Beauty’s device is the intensity.
-There’s a huge total of 420 LEDs, and 140 LEDs for blue wavelengths.
+The first thing that stands out about Angel Kiss’ device is the intensity.
+There’s a huge total of 420 LEDs, and 150 LEDs for blue wavelengths.
 This is like a home version of the highly intense, pharmaceutical blue light machines used in clinics.

-The wavelength is non-ideal, at 463-470nm.
+The wavelength is non-ideal, at 463nm.
 Nevertheless, with such high intensity, acne bacteria will much more vulnerable compared to a low intensity machine with an optimal wavelength.
+Furthermore, the red light is in the optimal wavelength, of 650nm.

-The panel measures at 12 inches by 7, making application very easy.
-You are instructed to place your face within 10 to 15 cm of the light panels.
-The manufacturing defect warranty is 1 year, but the lifetime of the LED bulbs is high, being years according to Project E Beauty.
+The instructions are similar to Norlanya – place your face in the machine but maintain a reasonable distance from the light.
+The manufacturing defect warranty is 1 year, but the lifetime of the LED bulbs is high.
 The light should inundate your entire face, making full exposure an easy task; the only slight downside is minor discomfort or boredom.

-Overall, Project E Beauty is one of the best table-top devices out there.
-It has a huge following and the reviews and testimonials tend to be highly positive.
-Could this be due to the addition of yellow, green, and cyan colours?
-Maybe – for acne, they’re far less researched.
-They’re not essential, which is why Trophy MD is victorious overall, but their promise cannot be denied.
+Overall, Angel Kiss is one of the best table-top devices out there, and the reviews are mostly positive.
+Could this be due to the addition of the yellow colour?
+Maybe – for acne, its far less researched.
+Its not essential, but its promise cannot be denied.

-Regardless, if blue light is what you want, Project E Beauty’s machine is an excellent way to obtain it.
+Regardless, if blue light is what you want, Angel Kiss’ machine is an excellent way to obtain it.
+The reason why Norlanya wins is both its great reviews and the high number of great reviews.

 PROS: very intense, easy to use, quick to use, multiple colours.